sakeven/Selected/README.md

 1. Allows for the customization of operation lists for different applications.
 (This can be configured in "Settings - Applications")

 2. Supports customizing the addresses and keys for OpenAI and Gemini API.
 The translation and inquiry GPT functions depend on this.
+It also supports OpenAI's function calling.
+You can have GPT perform searches, fetch web content, write emails, or control your macOS, and virtually anything else.
 3. Supports custom extensions.

 # Supported Applications